geometrhythm/geometrhythm-legacy/README.md

 Having an account is not necessary to get started with Geometrhythm: the splash page is ready to go with a rhythm to play, and an interactive, animated tool you can use to play around with it.
 This bit is of paramount importance to have working first.

-The good news is that I almost have this done already - been hacking away at it for the last week during breaks, before lectures, and whenever I've finished the evening's work with time to spare.
-I'll have it up here ASAP.
-In the meantime, please enjoy what my Asteroids project became: http://rainbowbbles.com.s3-website-us-west-1.amazonaws.com/
+The good news is that I pretty much have this working already - been hacking away at it for the last week during breaks, before lectures, and whenever I've finished the evening's work with time to spare (check it out on Heroku!)
+This will free up my time to focus on the important Rails/Backbone stuff.

-I own the domain rainbowbbles.com but whatever I did to redirect AWS apparently did not work...
+Also, please enjoy what my Asteroids project became: http://rainbowbbles.com.s3-website-us-west-1.amazonaws.com/ I own the domain rainbowbbles.com but whatever I did to redirect AWS apparently did not work...

 [Details][phase-one]